minh-swinburne/rikkei-internal-invoiciliator/docs/GUI_BUILD_NOTES.md

 1. **HIGH**: Complete icon system (Task 1) - Visual polish and professionalism
 2. **HIGH**: API configuration dialog (Task 5) - Major UX improvement
 3. **MEDIUM**: Single instance management (Task 2) - Polish feature
-4. **LOW**: Enhanced API key guide (Task 3) - Documentation improvement

 ## 📝 **NOTES**

-- Task 4 (integrate guide) is complete and working well
+- Tasks 3, 4, and 6 (documentation) are complete and working excellently
 - Icon system foundation is solid, just needs proper ICO file
-- API configuration will be the biggest UX improvement
+- API configuration will be the biggest remaining UX improvement
 - Single instance is nice-to-have but not critical for v1.0
-- All tasks support the goal of professional, user-friendly application
+- All completed tasks support the goal of professional, user-friendly application